scrblue/transaction-processor/README.md

 command line arguments are limited to the path of a single CSV file and introducing a configuration file seems overkill, I am assuming sane defaults for a low-end server with the assumption that the `const` variables defined could easily be made configurable in a later iteration of the tool.

+Note that RocksDB is only used when the `no_persist` feature is disabled.
+Otherwise a `HashMap` is used.

 ### On Tokio and Tokio-Util
 These crates offer asynchronous reading and writing to files as well as allowing very easy streaming